-The indoor market “Noah’s City” aims to generate an alternative eating and shopping awareness, it’s feasibility originating within regional reach:
+The indoor market “Città di Noè” aims to generate an alternative awareness abour eating and shopping within regional reach:

 – Supporting regional and seasonal purchases

-– Encouraging the establishment of small-scale food and crafts trades focused on local-values
+– Encouraging small-scale food and craft-trades focused on local-values

-– Proposing for trade and consumption only organic products
+– Proposing organic products for trade and consumption

-REGIONAL products include following Italian neighbouring regions: Veneto, Trentino and South Tyrol, Friuli Venezia Giulia
+Regional products include the three Italian bordering regions of Veneto, Trentino Alto Adige and Friuli Venezia Giulia

 EVENTS AND PROPOSALS

-The covered market should become a launch platform for projects dealing with healthy-eating culture, with conscious agriculture favouring biodiversity and respecting the natural environment.
-It should become a pilot-example for urban food-supply, fuelling the social debate aiming to sustainable and fair food-trade at global level.
-It should give a chance to regional traders, producers and owners on local scale to directly reach the public.
-The proposal should represent a chance and initiate a transformation process towards ecological farming, promote food excellence from regional resources and finally increase job-opportunities.
+The covered market should represent a launch-plattform for projects dealing with healthy-eating culture, conscious agriculture favouring biodiversity and acting in respect of the natural environment.
+A pilot-example for urban food-supply fuelling the social debate, aming for sustainable and fair food-trade at global level.
+It should give the chance to regional traders, producers and local owners to directly reach the public.
+It should establish a transformation process towards ecological farming, promote food excellence from regional resources and finally increase job-opportunities.

-Open-air markets and weekly and farmer’s markets will take place under the pergola.
+Open-air, weekly farmer markets will take place under the pergola.

-The sustainable architectural concept opted for a load-bearing wooden skeleton, wooden walls and slats alternate to glass openings.
+The sustainable architectural concept consists of a load-bearing wooden skeleton, wooden walls and slats, various glazed surfaces.

 Energetic sustainability and self-sufficiency will reliy on photovoltaic energy-supply.
 Photovoltaic panels mounted above the parking lots will act as additional shadow providers and cover part of the market roof.
 Shed roof openings facing north will provide for natural light and ventilation while photovoltaic panels will face south.